AVI0312/social_media_application/README.md

 # **Social Media Application**

-This project is a social media platform inspired by Instagram, developed using Java to allow users to connect, share, and explore an endless stream of content and interactions.
+A social media platform inspired by Instagram, built using Java to enable users to connect, share posts, and engage with a continuous flow of content.
 The application enables users to create profiles, post images, and interact with other users' content in real-time.
 Designed to emulate the look and feel of Instagram, this project demonstrates full-stack development skills, cloud deployment, and third-party service integration.

 ## **Key Features**